On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-The main component of $\mathrm{Hilb}^n(\mathbb{A}^r)$ is the component whose general point parametrize $n$ distinct points.
-In general $\mathrm{Hilb}^n(\mathbb{A}^r)$ may be highly singular, e.g. nonreduced or reducible (\cite{Iar72}, \cite{Jel20}).
-But we recall the following theorem: \begin{theorem} The points on $\mathrm{Hilb}^n(\mathbb{A}^r)$ corresponding to monomial ideals lie on the main component. \end{theorem} This is \cite[lemma 18.10]{MS05} in characteristic 0, and \cite[proposition 4.15]{CEVV09}, in positive characteristic.
-It follows that $\mathrm{Hilb}^n(\mathbb{A}^r)$ is smooth at a monomial ideal $Z_I$ if and only if the tangent space of $\mathrm{Hilb}^n(\mathbb{A}^r)$ at $Z_I$ is equal to $rn$. \begin{definition} For an ideal $I$ of $\Bbbk[X_1,...,X_r]$ of colength $n$, we define the \emph{extra dimension at} $I$ to be
+The main component of $\Hilb^n(\mathbb{A}^r)$ is the component whose general point parametrizes $n$ distinct points.
+In general, $\Hilb^n(\mathbb{A}^r)$ may be highly singular, \textit{e.g.}, nonreduced or reducible (see \cite{Iar72,Jel20}).
+But we recall the following theorem.